-Details to be circulated to collect the comments from LAF members.
+Details of long term directions to be circulated to collect comments from LAF members.

-Sue briefly went on to highlight this year's thank you certificate for the Access Fund, which is coming up to it's tenth year.
-There are some books available for members to take away if they would like to make a donation to the Fund.
+Sue briefly went on to highlight this year's thank you certificate for the Access Fund, which is coming up to its tenth year.

-There will be a lunchtime event with Cultural Heritage volunteers speaking to LAF members about digital imaging work at Thor's Cave regarding changing the access, and linking into the access work taking place through FiPL.
+There will be a lunchtime event after the LAF meeting with Cultural Heritage volunteers speaking to Forum members about digital imaging work at Thor's Cave regarding changing patterns of access and which links into the access work taking place through FiPL.